 The Design-Builder shall use standard VDOT sign structures for new and relocated signs located within the right-of-way.
 Ground-mounted VDOT sign structures on I-95 shall use Standard SSP-VIA or SSP-VA structures, unless otherwise approved by VDOT.
 For all non-standard signs, the Design-Builder shall use GUIDSIGN software to design the sign panels.
 The use of non-standard warning and regulatory signs shall require the approval of the Office of the State Traffic Engineer in accordance with section 1A.10, paragraph 25 of the Virginia Supplement to the MUTCD.
 The Design-Builder shall utilize the 2009 edition of the MUTCD, 2011 Virginia Supplement to the 2009 MUTCD, the FHWA's Standard Highway Signs including Pavement Markings and Standard Alphabets to design all non-standard signs that do not have a MUTCD or VDOT standard sign designation.
 The Clearview font shall not be allowed as an alternative lettering style for this Project.
-Overhead signage shall be illuminated using luminaire retrieval system in accordance with VDOT 2008 Road and Bridge Standards.
+If overhead sign lighting is required, overhead signage shall be illuminated using luminaire retrieval system in accordance with the VDOT 2008 Road and Bridge Standards.
 Use of a LED illumination system will not be permitted.

 The Design-Builder shall coordinate the permanent location of Supplemental Guide Signs (SGS), Specific Travel Services (Logo) Signs, General Motorist Services Signs (GMSS), Tourist Oriented Directional Signs (TODS), and all other signs maintained by the Integrated Directional Signing Program (IDSP) with the IDSP Manager.
 All impacts to IDSP signs shall be reviewed and approved by the IDSP Manager before relocation, fabrication, and installation.
 Whenever possible, all proposed, relocated, or modified IDSP signs shall not be installed in sign assemblies with other non-IDSP signs.
 IDSP signs shall be installed in accordance with Standards STP-1, Standards SSP-VA structures and foundations, or Standards SSP-VIA structures and foundation as appropriate and as approved by the IDSP Manager.
 The Design-Builder is responsible for all costs associated with the removal and replacement of IDSP signs.
+The installation of a one half (1⁄2) mile guide sign for the I-95 southbound approach is not required.